sboagibm/fluent-plugin-amqp/README.md

 on another host in the array.

-> *WARNING:* Due to limitations in the library being used for connecting to RabbitMQ each node of the cluster much use the same port, vhost and other configuration.
+> *WARNING:* Due to limitations in the library being used for connecting to RabbitMQ each node of the cluster must use the same port, vhost and other configuration.

 ### Example